• Art Magazine

 Consumer art, representatives, critique

-For example, commercially successful artists like Damien Hirst or the most prominent street artist, Banksy, of creating so-called "consumer art." "cynical financial shark" who takes the original concept of art to absurd extremes.
+For example, commercially successful artists like Damien Hirst or the most prominent street artist, Banksy, so-called "consumer art." of creating "cynical financial shark" who takes the original concept of art to absurd extremes.

 On the other hand, an artist can certainly also be a shrewd businessman, and Damien Hirst can be seen as a creative self-promoter.
-Even the anonymous street artist Banksy , who has comfortably established himself behind his pseudonym, clearly distances himself from the auctioning of his art, with which he pursues a social mission rather than its material commercialization.
+Even the anonymous street artist Banksy, who has comfortably established himself behind his pseudonym, clearly distances himself from the auctioning of his art, with which he pursues a social mission rather than its material commercialization.
 He sees himself as an urban artist who roams the streets on a socially critical mission, leaving his art for the enjoyment of the receptive public.

 Culture and shopping – but are they compatible?